DinoHub-SubT/dsta_deploy/docs/azure-prepare.md

 - You will only see the success of the commands after it has completed.
 - Some commands might take a long time to complete (as long as 20 minutes for cloning all the submodules), so wait until `ansible` returns a fail or pass status.

+Feel free to explore the ansible install script:

+        subtani_install.sh --help

 **Things to be keep in mind:**

 - If a command takes longer than 30 minutes, check your VM or VPN connection.
-- If you see an error status for any task, please notify the maintainer.
+- If you see an error status for any task (and it stops the install), **please notify the maintainer**.
 - The `ansible` scripts will connect to the remote VMs and run the installs.
 Verify you have `ssh` access to the VMs.
 - You can run the `basestation`, `ugv`, `uav` install steps in parallel of each other (meaning steps 3, 4, 5 can be run in parallel of each other).

 **Please, run the following instructions from your localhost.**

 ## 1. Verify Localhost Setup: Bitbucket SSH Keys